How an election denier’s fan club got its start in the states - NewsBreak

 “We’re very pleased to have him here and excited to hear what he has to say,” said Louisiana GOP Secretary of State Kyle Ardoin, according to the Washington Post .
 Ardoin added that the audience included many members of Waldron’s “fan club.”

-The post How an election denier’s fan club got its start in the states appeared first on Michigan Advance .
+The post How an election denier’s fan club got its start in the states appeared first on Virginia Mercury .

 Comments / 0